kaiyoo/Rocket-Launch-Simulation-Benchmark/README.md

 This project presents a benchmark for evaluating large language models (LLMs) in a structured, state-based decision-making setting using a **Europa exploration mission scenario**.

+The benchmark evaluates model performance across **21 sequential steps organized into 7 mission phases**, covering the entire lifecycle of a space mission.

-The benchmark simulates a full end-to-end pipeline:
+The scenario simulates a full end-to-end pipeline:

 - Launching from Earth
 - Traveling to Europa (a moon of Jupiter)